Android-for-Python/Android-for-Python-Users/README.md

 ### package.domain

 All characters must be alphanumeric, an underscore, or a period `[a-zA-Z0-9_.]`.
 A period `.` must not be the last character.
 Any period `.` must be followed by a letter.

+Do not use a domain owned by somebody else.
+The default value `org.test` is not accepted by the Android Store.

 ### version